Palawan Ecotourism Makes a Lasting Impact on Your Vacation in Palawan Island

 Ecotourism focuses on socially responsible travel, personal growth, and environmental sustainability. – Wikipedia

-Living with the people made me experience awesome moments.
-With our past pace city lives, virtual social networks, we don’t have much real community life anymore.
-It is time to re-experience them now and contribute to the preservation and conservation of our natural resource.
+Living with people made me experience awesome moments.
+With our fast-paced city lives, virtual social networks, we don’t have much real community life anymore.
+It is time to re-experience them now and contribute to the preservation and conservation of our natural resources.

 This Is What It’s Like in the Communities

 I like fishing but not sports fishing.
 I like to experience how it is to catch fish for dinner.
 And you really have to get one or there’s no dinner.
 Or pound the rice because if not, again, there’s no dinner.
 Challenges like that make one a bit wiser.
 To look for alternatives just to skip the hassle of drying and pounding rice.
 The cooking banana or Saba works for me.
 Until now, it is still my favorite.
 If there’s no catch, we open up a can of sardines and cook it with banana blossom or the very young banana leaves.
 The leaves tasted like cabbage.